 Garvey would go on to be an orator for the Black Nationalism movement, later inspiring a global movement known as Garveyism.
 This movement would in turn inspire the Nation of Islam and the Rastafari movement.

 Marcus Garvey left us with numerous inspiring quotes on love, intelligence, racism, emancipation, and confidence that are still as powerful and relevant as they were a century ago.
-Here are our favorite famous Marcus Garvey quotes: (please share!)
+Here are our favorite famous Marcus Garvey quotes: (please share or Pin!)

 1. Famous Marcus Garvey Quotes: